ksegla/GitHubMiner/README.md

-# GitHubMines
+# GitHubMiner

-GitHubMines is an extraction tool that allows you to perform a search on GitHub and bypass some limits established by GitHub GraphQL API.
-It retrieves information about repositories based on the provided search query, date range, and other parameters.
+The GitHub APIs allow software professionals and researchers to explore and gather information on GitHub projects.
+However, they come with a number of limitations -- token rate limits, query limits (no more  than 1000 results) etc. -- that make them hard to use for large scale mining.
+GitHubMiner is a tool, built around the GitHub GraphQL API, intended to ease the extraction of data from GitHub, starting with project data.
+It allows you to easily retrieve information about repositories based on the provided search query, date range, and other parameters.
+Additionally, it provides a simple heuristic to retrieve topics associated to a repository, based on a dictionary which by default is a set of tags taken from Stack Overflow.

 ## Prerequisites